ptahmose/SqliteImgDoc/extlibs/SQLiteCpp/README.md

 ### The goals of SQLiteC++ are:

 - to offer the best of the existing simple C++ SQLite wrappers
-- to be elegantly written with good C++ design, STL, exceptions and RAII idiom
+- to be elegantly written with good C++11 design, STL, exceptions and RAII idiom
-- to keep dependencies to a minimum (STL and SQLite3)
+- to keep dependencies to a minimum (C++11 STL and SQLite3)
 - to be portable
 - to be light and fast
 - to be thread-safe only as much as SQLite "Multi-thread" mode (see below)